 Overrun with grass and weeds, the Circus Maximus is more like a circus parking lot, a shell of its former greatness.
 And by “shell,” I mean, jogging track.
 Instead of donning suits of armor, people don striped velour running suits.
 Not exactly the same, really.

 “Live from the Flavian Amphitheater!” just doesn't have the same ring as “The Colosseum.”
 No wonder it never caught on.
 The Flavian let the first 50,000 citizens through its doors in 80 A.D.
 Over the next 1,923 years it has begun to—and I'm being charitable here—deteriorate.

 One of the most impressive structures ever built in the history of mankind has been left to rot like an Appalachian outhouse.
 Fortunately, the Flavian is currently being refurbished.
 One can only hope that, when finished, they'll once again resume throwing Christians to the lions.
 Now, that's entertainment.

-Next, we hit Palatine Hill (basically translates as Palace Hill), where each succeeding Emperor sought to outdo the previous Emperor’s pad.
-It was supposedly where the city of Rome was founded.
+Next, we hit Palatine Hill (basically translates as Palace Hill), where each succeeding Emperor sought to outdo the previous Emperor's pad.
+It was supposedly where the city of Rome Italy was founded.

-It offers some great views of the Fori Imperiale (Imperial Forums), and is a nice place for picnicking or hiding a body, but little else.
+Palantine Hill offers some great views of the Fori Imperiale (Imperial Forums), and is a nice place for picnicking or hiding a body, but little else.

 We moved on to the church, San Pietro in Vincoli (St. Peter in Chains), which houses Michelangelo's “Moses” statue, one of forty-two figures slated for an impressive, but never completed, mausoleum for Pope Julius II.
 The Pope kicked before it was done and so, without funding, Michelangelo bailed on the project.